The Forever Letter

 To Whom?

-You can write to your parents, children, siblings, other family members, friends, colleagues, teachers, students, mentors … anyone who matters to you.
+You can write to your grandparents, parents, children, grandchildren, siblings, other family members, friends, colleagues, teachers, students, mentors.
+You can write to anyone who matters to you.

 When?

 An incentive can be a milestone for either you or the recipient like: falling in love, marrying, becoming a parent, receiving a job offer, graduating, reaching a special birthday, retiring.
 Life’s critical junctures offer another opportunity: divorcing, getting laid off, receiving a life-threatening diagnosis, living through the death of a loved one.
-And you need no incentive.
 You can write anytime.
 You can write now.

 How?

-In my book, you will find guidance on how to increase your chances of being heard, and exercises to help you mine the deep place within where your authentic material lies.
+In The Forever Letter, you will find guidance on how to increase your chances of being heard, and exercises to help you mine the deep place within where your authentic material lies.
 You will be able to read some forever letters, find stories of how writing and receiving forever letters were transformative, and be inspired to write your own.

 The Forever Letter™